raghavbhasin97/StreamZ/README.md

 - [x] Get details about the movie such as Rating, Genere, Year, Summary, Rating and popularity.
 - [x] Stream the movie on your device (trailer from youtube).
 - [x] Share movies with your friends.
+- [x] Support for streaming movies using Chrome Cast.

 ## Requirements